krywenko/TFT-ifterface-for-Mycroft-AI/README.md

 ai_Mqtt_esp.ino is a remote screen  that will display what the master serial screen does. or you can disable the serial screen and  only display through the mqtt screens

-added a weather alert script to display weather warning and sound off on them -- file "ALERT" modify that one it based on enviroment Canada RSS feed but adaptable to other weather Alert RSS   feeds from other countries
+Update  june 18th -- added a weather alert script to display weather warning and sound off on them -- file "ALERT" modify that one it based on enviroment Canada RSS feed but adaptable to other weather Alert RSS   feeds from other countries
 ![alt text](https://github.com/krywenko/TFT-ifterface-for-Mycroft-AI/blob/master/DSC05157.JPG)